Section 44AB Of The Income Tax Act

 Accurate Financial Statements

-Tax audits ensure the accuracy of businesses' and professionals' financial statements.
+Audits under section 44AB of the Income Tax Act ensure the accuracy of businesses' and professionals' financial statements.
 Throughout the audit process, it is confirmed that all financial statements are current, accurate and fair.
 This helps maintain the credibility of the financial reports used by various parties, such as the government, investors, stakeholders, etc.

 Easy Tax Administration